adobe-apiplatform/user-sync.py/docs/en/FAQ/index.md

 ###  Is there a local list of users created/updated (on the user sync side) in order to reduce Adobe server calls?

-No, User sync always queries the Adobe user management systems to get current information when it is run.
+User sync always queries the Adobe user management systems to get current information when it is run.
+There is an option available in User Sync release 2.2 or later to push updates to Adobe without regard to the current state of users in Adobe's user management system, which reduces information transfer.

 ### Is the user sync tool limited to federated Ids or can any type of ID can be created?